hannenz/todo/README.md

 # todo

-This is a [todo.txt](http://todotxt.com) app for [elementary OS](http://elementaryos.org) It is using elementary's granite library so it won't run on ubuntu or other distros
+This is a [todo.txt](http://todotxt.com) app for [elementary OS](http://elementaryos.org).

+It is using elementary's granite library so it won't run on ubuntu or other distros.

 ## Build